MAI ÖkoCaP

 Component quality, environmental impacts, and product costs are named and compared.
 By systematically varying relevant material, process, and production parameters, the range of these three decision variables and the corresponding interactions are demonstrated, and the most critical levers are identified.
 Appropriate individual process steps and entire process routes from preparation and recycling to component manufacture will be investigated.
 The focus of the project is on rCF nonwoven materials.
 A wide range of further processing steps is considered, which consider the use of both thermoplastic and thermoset matrix materials.

-To establish a sound basis for evaluating the ecological, economic, and functional (mechanical) benefits of rCF, a broad base of high-quality data is required for a transparent assessment.
-Due to the number of material- and process-related variables during the recycling process, fiber preparation, nonwoven production, and further processing, very different specific property profiles result at the semi-finished product and at the component level, depending on the nonwoven variant.
+A broad basis of high-quality data is required for a transparent evaluation in order to establish a sound decision-making basis for assessing the ecological, economic and functional (mechanical) benefits of rCF in the form of a nonwoven.
+Due to the number of material and process-related variables during the recycling process, fiber preparation, nonwoven production and further processing, very different specific property profiles result at semi-finished product and component level, depending on the nonwoven variant.

 © Fraunhofer IGCV